friedrith/awesome-smart-home/README.md

-# Curated list for Smart Home
+# A curated list for Smart Home

 **This is a curated list of technologies, systems and ecosystems for Smart Home.**